 - Persistent prejudice based harassment or hatred based acts

-Persistent or cumulative problems Internal and temporary/fixed-term exclusion may be used in response to a persistent poor behaviour which breaches school rules and policies.
+Persistent or cumulative problems internal and temporary suspension may be used in response to a persistent poor behaviour which breaches school rules and policies.
 In the most serious cases where the problem persists and there is no improvement a permanent exclusion may be necessary.

 These would be imposed only when the school had already offered and implemented a range of support and management strategies.
-These could be joint action plans with parents, child and school, behaviour intervention with the Learning Mentor, target setting, home/school communication book etc.
+These could be joint action plans with parents, child and school, behaviour intervention with the Behaviour Lead, target setting, home/school communication book etc.

-Single incident Internal and temporary/fixed-term exclusion may be used in response to a very serious breach of school rules and policies or a disciplinary offence.
+Single incident Internal and suspension may be used in response to a very serious breach of school rules and policies or a disciplinary offence.
 In the most serious cases where the problem persists and there is no improvement a permanent exclusion may be necessary.

 In such cases the Principal or a designated senior leader will investigate the incident and consider all evidence to support the allegation, taking account of the school’s policies.
 The pupil will be encouraged to give his/her version of events and the Principal will check whether the incident may have been provoked, for example by bullying or racial harassment.

-If the Principal decides to exclude a pupil he/she will:
+If the Principal decides to suspend/exclude a pupil, they will:

 - ensure that there is sufficient recorded evidence to support the decision;